 We stayed at the Brac Reef Resort while on Cayman Brac.
 We were happy with the dive operators and had no problems.
 We were there awhile back so I can't vouch for current events, but as I said above, I have read many good reviews of both the resort and Cayman Brac diving.

-Besides other hotels/resorts there are some good options for renting a house or a condo for that Cayman Brac scuba diving vacation.
+Besides other hotels/resorts there are some good options for renting a house or a condo during your dive vacation.
 Airbnb has quite a few good looking listings.
 We use Airbnb all the time when we travel and absolutely love it.

 If you want to check them out, you can use this link for $40 in Airbnb travel credit when you sign up (for new accounts only).
 I will get $20 credit if you complete a trip - so thanks if you use it :).
 I haven't had a bad experience yet and I wish the same for you if you use them!